top of page

 Like with any surgery, complications during RELEX (SMILE), LASIK, and surface methods for laser correction are possible.
 Fortunately, they are quite rare.

-Insufficient correction, over-correction, or the development of astigmatism can occur, but this can usually be improved with glasses, contact lenses, or additional laser surgery.
+Insufficient correction, over-correction, or the development of astigmatism can occur, but this can usually be improved with glasses, contact lenses, or additional laser correction surgery.

 Most complications are treatable without leading to permanent vision loss.
 Then again, there's a rare chance your vision may not be as good after the surgery as it was before, even with glasses or contact lenses.